dstackai/dstack/docs/community.md

 ##  :material-github: GitHub

 Let more people know about dstack by giving our [GitHub repo](https://github.com/dstackai/dstack) a star.
-Join the project a contributor.
+Join the project as a contributor.

 ## :material-bug: Issue tracker